 2. Change Your AC Filters Monthly

-Your AC filters collect dust, dirt and debris and over time the accumulation will restrict air flow to your home.
-This is very bad for your AC and your energy bill.
-When air flow is blocked, your AC unit will try to combat the lack of air flow by working harder, thus using more energy.
+Your AC filters collect dust, dirt, and debris, and over time the accumulation will restrict airflow to your home.
+It is very bad for your AC and your energy bill.
+When airflow is blocked, your AC unit will try to combat the lack of airflow by working harder, thus using more energy.
 Don’t wait for your AC filters to get clogged.
 Clean and change your AC filters monthly to keep your energy costs low and your AC working efficiently.

 3. Leave Your AC Running On